ClootBooters24/ClootBooters24.github.io/README.md

 - Asteroid Game Replica:
   - Using javidx9's olcConsoleGameEngine, recreate the game Asteroids in command line
   - Utilizes vectors and trigonometry
+- Third Generation Construction Website:
+  - Full stack website for a local construction company
+  - Features include project galleries, service listings, and contact forms
+- NextGen AMS (Asset Management System):
+  - A comprehensive asset management system for tracking and managing company assets
+  - Built with a focus on user-friendly interface and robust backend functionality
+- Wildflower Salon Website:
+  - A modern website for a local salon, showcasing services, team members, and booking options
+  - Designed with a responsive layout to ensure accessibility across devices

 ## Skills